Injury Management

 If you suspect your injury is severe or if swelling and bruising persists, make an appointment with your doctor, physiotherapist, or go to the emergency department.
 The following symptoms may be a sign of a severe injury that requires professional care:

-• severe swelling and pain
+• Severe swelling and pain

-• visible deformities, such as large lumps or limbs bent at strange angles
+• Visible deformities, such as large lumps or limbs bent at strange angles

-• popping or crunching sounds when you move the injured area
+• Popping or crunching sounds when you move the injured area

-• inability to support any weight with the injured area
+• Inability to support any weight with the injured area

-• instability in a joint
+• Instability in a joint

-• trouble breathing
+• Trouble breathing

-• dizziness
+• Fever

 You should also contact a medical professional if you have an injury that seems minor but doesn't improve with home treatment.